 The English text must be plain text, in paragraphs, with no special formatting, i.e.

 - No bold, italic, underlining etc.

+- No words in CAPS (except acronyms)

 - No tabs

-- No quote marks
+- · No quote marks

 - No accent marks (this restriction is in English text only)

-- No bullet points
+- No bullet points.